12/21/04 Newsletter (below it are two previous newsletters on this issue):

 Holly Cheever, DVM, large animal veterinarian

-˙ "…the cattle depicted in this distressing film footage…unequivocally and
+˙ "…the cattle depicted in this distressing film footage…unequivocally

 unarguably indicate that the cattle were conscious and suffering an agonal and